Aren’t you sick of beating yourself up?

 – Celeste Larsen

-What does working with me look and feel like?
+What does working with me look like?

 Healing should feel empowering, not distressing